 Kayak lights and lights for SUPs and canoes are a great addition to your paddling gear kit.
 There is a special peaceful beauty at night, and the sights and sounds can be amazing.
-Some of our favorite Paddle KC activities are sunset paddles, full moon paddles, sunrise paddles, and night explorations to see waters we paddle often during the day.
+Some of our favorite Paddle KC activities are sunset paddles, sunrise paddles, and night explorations to see waters we paddle often during the day.
 Our fantastic annual 4th Of July Fireworks On The Water event includes a sunset paddle and viewing of fireworks from the water.

 If you plan to paddle at night, in low visibility conditions, or on major waterways with motorboat or barge traffic (like the Missouri River), you need to use lights.
 Including at least a white light and a strong flashlight in your paddling emergency kit is a wise move even if you normally only paddle during the day, in case you ever end up on the water near sunset or you want to launch before sunrise.
 We of course recommend paddling with others for safety reasons, especially at night.